ebiwd/EBI-Framework/README.md

 The project is an enhancement atop the Compliance Theme, updating the visual styles to EBI print colours and text, modern web design best practices -- such as responsive design, and to move to a versioned framework for improved maintenance cycles.

-As of 7 June the project is in beta and we are focussing on outreach to minimize any unknown use cases before we begin focussing on bugs and optimisation.
+As of 7 June the project is in beta and we are focussing on outreach to minimise any unknown use cases before we begin focussing on bugs and optimisation.

 The first release will be v1.1 -- the current EBI Compliance Theme is the v1.0.